Homemade epoxy tables are becoming one of the more popular DIY home projects.

 In addition, clamps are recommended as the best way to hold screw boards together.
-They can also hold down the wood when you are pouring so that the bottom will not be covered.
+They can also hold down the wood when you pour so that the bottom will not be covered.

 You will also need mixing supplies for the epoxy.
 A paint bucket will work along with a stick or electric mixer.